redcanaryco/atomic-red-team/docs/testing.md

 4. [Develop Detection](#develop-detection)
 5. [Measure Progress](#measure-progress)

+## Best Practices

+* Be sure to get permission and necessary approval before conducting tests.
+Unauthorized testing is a bad decision and can potentially be a resume-generating event.

+* Set up a test machine that would be similar to the build in your environment.
+Be sure you have your collection/EDR solution in place, and that the endpoint is checking in and active.

+* Spend some time developing a test plan or scenario.
+This can take many forms.
+An example test plan could be to execute all the Discovery phase items at once in a batch file, or run each phase one by one, validating coverage as you go.

 ## Select a test
 Select one or more Atomic Tests that you plan to execute.
 A complete list, ATT&CK matrices, and platform-specific matrices linking to Atomic Tests can be found here: